DJUltis/toot-toot-engineering/TTE_PROMPT.md

 **Node message** → **TTN message format** → **direct or broadcast delivery** → **group receipt**

-The system must be easy to run locally on a single subnet and easy to configure by non-experts.
+For testing, the system must be easy to run locally on a single subnet and easy to configure by non-experts.

 ---